-Alternative Careers for Lawyers: Where to Begin
+Alternative Careers for Lawyers: Contents

-On Facing Fear
+Career Change and Facing Fear

 But the series wasn’t enough for my resources, because while case studies are helpful most of us need something more constructive.
 Personally, before I quit my job as a lawyer I focused on checklists and preparedness — stuff that helped me feel a bit safer in my decision to turn my back on being an attorney.